bestsolutionit/401KCoin/doc/init.md

 Copy 401kcoind.init to /etc/init.d/401kcoind.
 Test by running "service 401kcoind start".

-Using this script, you can adjust the path and flags to the 401kcoind program by setting the 401KCoinD and FLAGS environment variables in the file /etc/sysconfig/401kcoind.
+Using this script, you can adjust the path and flags to the 401kcoind program by setting the 401K COIND and FLAGS environment variables in the file /etc/sysconfig/401kcoind.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn